jaytee-padilla/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The forEach() method doesn't actually return anything (undefined).
+It simply calls a provided function on each element in your array.
+This callback is allowed to mutate the calling array. map() utilizes return values and actually returns a new Array of the same size

 2. What is the difference between a function and a method?

+A method is a function within an object.
+A function can be global.

 3. What is closure?

+Closure gives an inner function access to the outer (enclosing) function's variables

 4. Describe the four rules of the 'this' keyword.

+1. Window Binding is also known is global binding. 'this' refers to the global (aka window) object
+2. Implicit Binding points to the object on which the function is called.
+In other words, it points to what's to the left of the period when the function is called
+3. New Binding uses the 'new' keyword and constructs a new object. 'this' points to what is being constructed
+4. With Explicit Binding, we can tell the Javascript engine to make 'this' point to a certain value using call(), apply(), or bind()

 5. Why do we need super() in an extended class?

+super() imports the properties of the parent class into the extended class

 ## Project Set up